ecovillage/7linden-apt-proxy-client/README.md

 ### Contribute

-You are welcome, drop me a line and issue a Pull Request.
+You are welcome, drop us a line and issue a Pull Request.

-### Known TODOs

- * be more defensive
- * be more defensive, 2: escaping
- * set proper timeouts for the wget-call